 - Provide transparent customer service

 When presented with a list of information, like a search result page, potential customers immediately scan and look for something that can help them make a quick decision.
 The normal behaviour in this instance is to click the first link, however, in a sea of blue links, a ‘different’ listing catches the eye.
 The most obvious eye-catching feature of search listings is added yellow star ratings beneath the listing.

-When Google sees a website in any given position of the search results getting more than its fair share of clicks and those users don’t immediately leave after clicking, then those websites tend to rise in the search rankings.
+When Google sees a website in any given position of the search results getting more than its fair share of clicks and users don’t immediately leave after clicking, those websites tend to rise in the search rankings.

-What this indicates to the search engines is that the website appears better able to satisfy the searcher's question than others, and if the searcher stays on that website, it is also providing an answer to their question.
+What this indicates to the search engines is that the website appears better able to satisfy the searcher's question than others, and if the searcher stays on that website, it’s also providing an answer to their question.
 Search engines want to answer people’s questions.
 In turn, they reward websites that do this with higher search rankings.